Car Seat Program

 The Colerain Township Department of Fire and Emergency Medical Services is dedicated to keeping infants and children safe while in a motor vehicle.
 It is imperative that parents know and understand the passenger safety laws and car seat requirements.
 Information has been provided below regarding car and booster seat laws in Ohio.

 Our department has a dedicated group of individuals who are certified Child Passenger Safety Technicians (CPST) and can assist you with passenger safety seat installation and inspection.
 This is a free service provided to the community, as a continued effort toward overall community risk reduction and injury prevention.
-From the beginning of 2014 to the end of 2018, the Colerain Township Fire Department’s team of technicians installed or inspected 750 car seats.
-That is about 150 seats inspected or installed annually, and 150 more children riding safely during travel each year.
+The Colerain Township Fire Department’s team of technicians installs or inspects more than 150 seats annually, which translates to 150 more children riding safely during travel each year.

 Please call (513) 245-5451 to schedule an appointment with a technician.